 Pay just $3 round trip for adults aged 16 and up (15 and younger ride free) to use the official Muir Woods shuttle.

-The shuttle requires reservations which are available up to 90 days in advance and sell out quickly.
+The shuttle requires reservations that are available up to 90 days in advance and sell out quickly.

 Note that although children under 16 ride for free, you must still make a reservation for them.